Tea Leaves (Mad Men): George Romney controversy

 "Tea Leaves" features a scene in which the Henry Francis character, a Republican political aide, insults George Romney, who was a political figure during the time in which the episode is set.
 Francis characterizes George Romney as a "clown" during the episode.
 Tagg Romney, eldest son of 2012 Presidential hopeful Mitt Romney, tweeted disgust for the mention, calling Mad Men the "lib media", and accused the series of mocking his grandfather.
 The Hollywood Reporter noted that the dig at Romney was based in historical fact: the Francis character is shown working for John Lindsay, who had actual disdain for Romney.
 The Reporter also noted that "Mad Men's formula for success comes from its careful duality: it revels in pinpoint accurate details from its 1960s setting, while playing with themes that are timeless.
 Sometimes that means a fortuitous opportunity to use news and names that have reappeared in the cycle of American history."

 January Jones' pregnancy

 January Jones became pregnant in between the fourth and fifth season of the series.
 Instead of writing in a pregnancy for the Betty Francis character, the writers opted to write in a weight gain.
-January Jones wore a fat suit during the filming of this episode, the same technique used by Elizabeth Moss during the first season when her character encountered a similar weight gain (though in that instance, the character was actually pregnant).
+January Jones wore a fat suit during the filming of this episode, the same technique used by Elisabeth Moss during the first season when her character encountered a similar weight gain (though in that instance, the character was actually pregnant).
 Make-up tricks and clever camera angles were also used to create the dramatic impression of Betty's weight gain.
 A body double was used for the scene in which Betty rises from the bathtub.